microsoft/fabricrealtimelab/modules/module06b.md

     return f"{number1:01.0f}"
 ```

-Step 4: Add new minute column
+**Step 4: Add new minute column**

 Same as above, create a new *minute* column.
 In the new *minute* column, enter a minute for any given row.
 For example, if the *timestamp* is *2023-12-01 13:22:00* enter *22*.
-The code should look similar to:
+The code generated should look similar to:

 ```python
 # Derive column 'minute' from column: 'timestamp'